 1 Corinthians 14:26-40

 It’s not there.

-Historian Beth Alison Barr, in her book The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth, pages 57-58 in the Kindle, quotes Cato’s speech opposing the repealing of the Oppian Law’s restrictions on women’s wealth and influence.
+Historian Beth Alison Barr, in her book The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth, quotes Cato’s speech opposing the repealing of the Oppian Law’s restrictions on women’s wealth and influence.
 The women were out in protest wanting to have this law overturned.
-The wording of the Cato’s response speech was given approximately 30 BC to AD 17, and is very similar to verses 34 & 35.
+The wording of the Cato’s response speech was given approximately 30 BC to AD 17, and is very similar in wording to verses 34 & 35.
 “As the law also says” would be the cultural laws towards women at that time.

 “At home our freedom is conquered by female fury, here in the Forum it is bruised and trampled upon, and because we have not contained the individuals, we fear the lot. . . .
 Indeed, I blushed when, a short while ago, I walked through the midst of a band of women. . . .
 I should have said, “What kind of behavior is this?
 Running around in public, blocking streets, and speaking to other women’s husbands!
 Could you not have asked your own husbands the same thing at home?
 Are you more charming in public with others’ husbands than at home with your own?
 And yet, it is not fitting even at home . . . for you to concern yourselves with what laws are passed or repealed here.”
 Our ancestors did not want women to conduct any—not even private—business without a guardian; they wanted them to be under the authority of parents, brothers, or husbands; we (the gods help us!) even now let them snatch at the government and meddle in the Forum and our assemblies.
 What are they doing now on the streets and crossroads, if they are not persuading the tribunes to vote for repeal? . . .
 If they are victorious now, what will they not attempt?
 As soon as they begin to be your equals, they will have become your superiors.”

 Reading between the lines of this text, the gathering seems more spontaneous, as the Spirit leads.
-They don’t seem know who is going to speak until it happens.
+Unlike today’s planned and scripted church services, they may not have known who is going to speak until it happened.
 Paul is setting some boundaries or limits.
-Two or three at the most, men or women should speak. verse 40 “But everything is to be done decently and in order.”
+Two or three at the most, men or women should speak.
+Verse 40 “But everything is to be done decently and in order.”

+1 Corinthians 14:26-40